S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB3.md

   <img style="border-radius: 12px;"  src="src/remix-ide-screenshots/remix-home-page.png" width="500px">
 </div>

-2. Upload your contracts Voting.sol and ElectionNFT.sol:
+2. Upload your contracts CampaignCreator.sol and CrowdCollab.sol:
    - Navigate to the contract folder.
    - Click on one contract and press the compile green arrow.